sul-dlss/SearchWorks/README.md

 1. Migrate the database
 2. Download jetty to the rails root if does not already exist.
 3. Unzip the downloaded jetty
+4. Copy over local solr configuration and schema
-4. Index the local development/test fixtures
+5. Index the local development/test fixtures
-5. Create a local development development config file `config/settings.yml`

-You will need to update the configuration in `config/settings.yml` to the correct URL for the following:
+You will need to update the configuration in `config/settings.yml` for various parts of the app to work.
+Please check that file for more information.
- - `HOURS_API`
- - `EMAIL_TO`

 Start jetty